WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step3-Adding-background/README.md

 draw_field()
 ```

 Save your code and run it.
 If the words "You" and "Computer" are not in the right place you need to adjust the coordinates.
+At least now it's clear which hand is you and which is the computer.
+Did you win this time?

 Now for a turtle to give us a countdown.
 I've called mine ```referee```.
 Go to the part of code where you define all the other turtles and add three new lines - one to create the turtle, one to **hide** it, and one to set it to **penup**.